DFE-Digital/register-trainee-teachers/docs/adr/0013-spike-rename-awarded-to-holds.md

 - waiting for award
 - awarded this year

-The term 'holds' can replace 'awarded' but doesn't make much sense in other contexts so we need to come up with a clear terminology.
+The term 'holds' (or 'held') can replace the word 'awarded' but doesn't make much sense in other contexts where a noun is needed e.g. 'award'.
+So we need to come up with a clear terminology.

+## Essential changes

+Once we have worked out what the correct terminiology is we can start working on the implementation.

+### Front-end changes